-This was worse when ISSUE! was an ANY-WORD! (a decision that has been reversed in Ren-C, it is now an ANY-STRING! again).
+This was worse when ISSUE! was an ANY-WORD! (a decision that has been reversed in Ren-C, it is now an immutable string form, unified with characters).
 Not only would you get a word for every data-bearing issue, you'd get invalid words:

 >> foo: func [print [#1020-0304]] >> find words of binding of 'foo '1020-0304 == [1020-0304 words]

 Your context has FIND, WORDS, OF, BINDING, FOO, 1020-0304, and WORDS...
 (1020-0304 was just close to the tail).
 So as crazy as everything else is, it's good to have issues out of this picture.

 Each entry in a context is a key and a value.
 The key is 4 platform pointers, the value is 4 platform pointers.
 On a 64-bit system that's (4 + 4) * 8 => 64 bytes.